Spotted Lanternfly

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-Collapse ▲The spotted lanternfly was found for the first time in North Carolina in Forsyth County in June 2022.
+Collapse ▲The spotted lanternfly was found for the first time in North Carolina in Forsyth County in June 2022, and as of 2025, infestations are now found in Caldwell County

 The spotted lanternfly is a pest that was introduced to the US from Asia and was first found in Berks County, Pennsylvania in 2014.
 Spotted lanternfly is unlikely to feed on Christmas trees, but they can lay their eggs on the trunks and branches of Christmas trees.
 In the fall, they may also shelter in Christmas trees when the weather is cold.
 The presence of a living or dead adult, or egg cases in cut Christmas trees, would stop their shipment to states and counties where the pest is not currently found.